Skip to content

 Richard

-This guide explains how to make your Windows 11 computer look for nearby Wi-Fi networks again.
+This guide will show you how to get your Windows 11 computer to scan for nearby Wi-Fi networks again.

 Why Refresh Your Wi-Fi Networks?